themisir/themisir.com/content/posts/c-sharp-codegen.md

 }
 ```

-# Debugging C# source generators
+# debugging c# souwce genewatows

-When developing source generators another sturggle I had is debugging the generators themselves.
-Because those generators were ran during compilation you can't debug it like casual C# projects.
-So we have to somehow attach our debugger into compiler process.
-But at this stage we'll have to pay the price of writing good performing code.
-The problem is the generator will run so fast that you won't have enough time to attach debugger to the compiler.
-Or even if you get lucky a few times, it will be very annoying to do it consistently.
-So when researching possible options I came across a nice workaround.
+when devewoping souwce genewatows a-anothew stuwggwe i-i had is debugging t-the genewatows t-themsewves. rawr b-because those genewatows w-wewe wan d-duwing compiwation y-you can't debug it wike casuaw c# pwojects.
+OwO so we have to somehow attach ouw d-debuggew into compiwew pwocess.
+(U ﹏ U) but at this stage w-we'ww have to pay the pwice o-of wwiting good pewfowming code. >_< the pwobwem is the genewatow wiww w-wun so fast that you won't have e-enough time to a-attach debuggew to the compiwew. rawr x3 ow even if you get wucky a few times, mya it wiww b-be vewy annoying to do it consistentwy. nyaa~~ so when weseawching possibwe options i c-came acwoss a nyice wowkawound.

-The trick is actually pretty simple.
-You just wait until the debugger is attached.
+the twick is actuawwy pwetty simpwe.
+OwO y-you just wait u-untiw the debuggew i-is attached.

 ```csharp
 public void Execute(GeneratorExecutionContext context)